 - 1. (New section) a.
-A pharmacy practice site that dispenses prescription drugs, other than a long-term care pharmacy, shall, when dispensing to an individual located in this State a prescription drug or medication which is a controlled dangerous substance, and when dispensing any other prescription drug or medication as may be designated by the Commissioner of Health by regulation: - (1) provide the patient with written informational materials advising that when unused, unwanted, or expired drugs and medications are not properly, safely, and promptly disposed of: - (a) there is a risk that the drug or medication can be stolen, diverted, abused, misused, or accidentally ingested, which can pose a risk to the health and safety of the patient and other members of the patient's household; - (b) children are particularly at risk of accidentally ingesting unused, unwanted, and expired medications that have not been properly, safely, and promptly disposed of; - (c) when drugs or medications are disposed of in the household trash or flushed down the drain, the drugs and medications can leak into the ecosystem, which can have a potentially adverse or harmful effect on the environment; and - (d) when drugs or medications are disposed of in the household trash without the drug or medication having been rendered deactivated, inaccessible, or otherwise unpalatable, the drug or medication may be stolen by individuals seeking to divert, abuse, or misuse the drug or medication; - (2) make available on-site, for purchase or at no cost to the patient, at least one consumer method for individuals to dispose of unwanted or expired prescription drugs, including, but not limited to over-the-counter At-Home or Site-of-Use solutions or secured medication collection kiosks or boxes, subject to the following requirements: - (a) as defined by the "EPA household waste exclusion" at 40 C.F.R.
+A pharmacy practice site that dispenses prescription drugs, other than a long-term care pharmacy, shall, when dispensing to an individual located in this State a prescription drug or medication which is a controlled dangerous substance, and when dispensing any other prescription drug or medication as may be designated by the Commissioner of Health by regulation: - (1) provide the patient with written informational materials advising that when unused, unwanted, or expired drugs and medications are not properly, safely, and promptly disposed of: - (a) there is a risk that the drug or medication can be stolen, diverted, abused, misused, or accidentally ingested, which can pose a risk to the health and safety of the patient and other members of the patient's household; - (b) children are particularly at risk of accidentally ingesting unused, unwanted, and expired medications that have not been properly, safely, and promptly disposed of; - (c) when drugs or medications are disposed of in the household trash or flushed down the drain, the drugs and medications can leak into the ecosystem, which can have a potentially adverse or harmful effect on the environment; and - (d) when drugs or medications are disposed of in the household trash without the drug or medication having been rendered deactivated, inaccessible, or otherwise [unpalatable] unusable, the drug or medication may be stolen by individuals seeking to divert, abuse, or misuse the drug or medication; - (2) make available on-site, for purchase or at no cost to the patient, at least one consumer method for individuals to dispose of unwanted or expired prescription drugs, including, but not limited to over-the-counter [At-Home or Site-of-Use] at-home or site-of-use solutions or secured medication collection kiosks or boxes, subject to the following requirements: - (a) [as defined by the "EPA household waste exclusion" at 40 C.F.R.
 261.4(b)(1), pharmaceuticals are not regulated federally as hazardous wastes and are handled and are handled through municipal solid waste regulations thus are not subject to the federal RCRA hazardous waste regulations.
-All At-Home and Site-of-Use drug disposal products shall follow the "alternative or innovative technology" guidelines set forth in N.J.A.C.7:26-3A1, including altering the characteristics of the prescription drug through chemical, biological, or physical means to as to have a beneficial and long-term effect on the environment.
-In addition, At-Home and Site-of-Use drug disposal products shall, pursuant to municipal waste regulations, consist of a non-toxic composition, blend, solution, or formulation that renders the active ingredients in the prescription medication, as defined in 21 C.F.R.
-210.3(b)(7) unavailable and unusable for misuse and abuse;
+All At-Home or Site-of-Use all at-home or site-of-use drug disposal products shall [follow the "alternative or innovative technology" guidelines set forth in